How to Choose a Battery Installer in Perth

 - You don't need to do further research

-Think of CEC accreditation as a minimum threshold, not a quality guarantee.
+Think of SAA accreditation as a minimum threshold, not a quality guarantee.

 - "How many battery installations have you completed in the last 12 months?"